 You’re done with the beanie part!
 Now, let’s make the cute features to turn this into a little panda beanie!

 Ears (make 2):

-1. With US 8 needles and black yarn, cast on 6 stitches.
+With smaller needles and black yarn, cast on 6 stitches.
 Work in stockinette until you have a strip 2 inches long.
 Bind off.

 Eye Patches (make 2):

-1. With US 8 needles and black yarn, cast on 3 stitches (3).
+Row 1: With smaller needles and black yarn, cast on 3 stitches (3).

-Bind off and leave a long tail for sewing onto beanie.
+Bind off and leave a long tail for sewing onto the beanie.

 Mouth & Nose (Optional):